Game Loop

 Update

 The update method is called every frame.
 This method corresponds to the viewport update, not the Blender timeline.
-In this template, when the user presses the action1 input ( Left Mouse by default), it displays a message in the bottom of the viewport with the content of the variable my_string.
+In this template, when the user presses the action1 input ( Left Mouse by default), it displays the state of the variable example_var the bottom of the viewport.

 Late Update